sdmakwana/Face-Recoginization-AMWOS/README.md

-Face Recognition application with owner and stranger detection.<br> Owner has to add his/hers image which is stored locally on the device.
+Face Recognition application with owner and stranger detection.<br> Owner has to add his/hers face which is stored locally on the device.

 ## Tech used